SpottedSqueak/FA-Gallery-Downloader/README.md

 - [ ] Fix comic navigation so you can move between them inside of the gallery viewer

+## Known Issues

+- Sometimes, after an update, the program might crash and be unable to start.
+Try deleting the entire Caxa folder in your OS temp folder (`%TEMP%` on Windows, `/tmp` on Ubuntu) and running it again to reinstall.

 Check out my stuff on FA if you'd like!